Stanley-Jovel/Computer-Vision-Project/README.md

 `pip install -r requirements.txt`

-# insert_gunshots_into_backgrounds.ipynb
+# Generate Spectrograms

-This notebook is used to insert gunshots into background sounds.
+The notebook `Generate_Spectrograms.ipynb` is used to insert gunshots into background sounds.

 First the background sounds are loaded from `/repo_dir/input/background`.
 Then each background is split into 10 second segments (or windows).

 For each window, a gunshot from `/repo_dir/input/gushot` is inserted at a random position.
 A given window has one gunshot from three different volume variations: `8%`, `35%` and `70%` volume.
 There is a 20% chance that a window will have a non-gunshot inserted instead of a gunshot.

-Gunshot (or non-gunshot) sounds are always picked at random (for now at least.
-We may want to change this later).
+Gunshot (or non-gunshot) sounds are always picked at random.

 The output spectrograms are saved in `/repo_dir/output/spectrograms`.